nais/doc/basics/clusters.md

 | prod-gcp | adeo.no, prod-gcp.nais.io, nav.no|
 | labs-gcp | labs.nais.io |

+Example: If your app is named `myapp`, then the URL for `labs-gcp` would be `https://myapp.labs.nais.io/`.

 ### The different domains

 In GCP we support three different domain names, dependent on what your need is.